BlackZork/mqmgateway/README.md

 * **read_retries** (optional, default 1)

   A number of retries after a modbus read command fails.
+A failed command will trigger a publish of "0" value to all availability topics for objects which needs command registers for `state` or `command` section.

 * **write_retries** (optional, default 2)